rumatakira/billing/docs/eng/investors.md

-We are open for both crowdfunding and crowdsourcing.
+We are open for institutional, state investors, business angels, both crowdfunding and crowdsourcing.